-When cultivating any crops and plants, you have to follow specific methods, know the growth and planting requirements, and understand the benefits of these techniques.
-We have researched every aspect you need to know about planting beets so that you can enjoy caring for and growing them.
+When cultivating crops and plants, you must follow specific methods, know the growth and planting requirements, and understand the benefits of these techniques.
+We have researched every aspect of planting beets so that you can enjoy caring for and growing them.

 Beets: An Overview